 If you’re wondering whether you can sue for an accident with an 18-wheeler, the answer is: absolutely.
 You are more likely to have significant damage and severe injuries after a collision with an 18-wheeler than if you were in an accident with, say, a pickup truck.

-You deserve compensation for your losses, and so, if you decide to sue, your best option is a personal injury lawsuit.
+You deserve compensation for your losses, and so, if you decide to sue, your best option is a Baton Rouge personal injury lawsuit.

-The Statute of Limitations on 18-Wheeler Accidents in Shreveport
+The Statute of Limitations on 18-Wheeler Accidents in Louisiana

 The statute of limitations for truck accident injury or death claims is only one year in Louisiana, according to CC §3492.
 You must file your claim within one year of the accident to ensure the court will hear your case.

 Therefore, it’s important not to delay.
-Contact a lawyer as soon as possible after your accident so you can ensure you have a comprehensive claim that is filed on time.
+Contact us as soon as possible after your accident to ensure you have a comprehensive claim that is filed on time.

 How do You Seek Compensation in an 18-Wheeler Accident?

-Louisiana law allows individuals injured by another party’s negligent or wrongful actions to pursue compensation for costs incurred for injuries.
-Because of the number of parties who could be at fault for the accident, you have a few options when it comes to who to include in your lawsuit.
+Louisiana law allows individuals injured by another party’s negligent or wrongful actions to pursue compensation for injury costs.
+Because of the number of parties who could be at fault for the accident, you have a few options regarding who to include in your lawsuit.

 The Truck Driver